 Increasing the supply temperature with heat pumps implies a higher reduction of the return temperature of the geothermal water before it is pumped back to the reservoir via the injection well, resulting in an increased heat extraction from the geothermal water.
-It depends on the chemistry of the water.
-Hence, applications with heat pumps could increase the efficiency by extracting more heat energy from the geothermal water and reduce the risk of clogging of the injection well.
+However, the possibility for this depends on the chemistry of the water.
+Hence, applications with heat pumps could increase the efficiency by extracting more heat energy from the geothermal water but also increase the risk of clogging of the injection well.

-Figure 4 presents a simplified illustration of a possible application of geothermal energy for district heating.
-Part of the geothermal heat (46) is used for direct heating of the return water from the district heating network, while the remainder (54) is used as heat source for an absorption heat pump.
+Figure 4 presents a simplified illustration of a possible application of geothermal energy for DH.
+Part of the geothermal heat (46) is used for direct heating of the return water from the DH network, while the remainder (54) is used as heat source for an absorption heat pump.
 The COP of the heat pump is approx. 1.7.
 Thus, the total heat output of the system equals the geothermal input plus the drive energy: 100 + 76 = 176 and the COP of the total system is approx. 2.1 (176/(76+8)).

 Figure 4: Example of a geothermal system with an absorption heat pump.
 The numbers indicate the energy flows relative to the extracted amount of geothermal heat from the reservoir, which is set 100 energy units.
+The heat pump COP is 1.7 and the total efficiency of the system is approximately 2.1.

-The thermal energy to drive the absorption heat pump (76 energy units) may be delivered by a district heating plant (e.g. biomass or waste incineration).
+The thermal energy to drive the absorption heat pump (76 energy units) may be delivered by a DH plant (e.g. biomass boiler or waste incineration plant), usually at 120-150 °C.

-Electricity consumption for the geothermal circulation pumps is normally 5-10 % of the heat extracted from the geothermal water, but the exact number depends on a range of factors, e.g. the depth of the reservoir, and the cooling of the geothermal water.
+Electricity consumption for the geothermal circulation pumps is normally 2-10 % of the heat extracted from the geothermal water [14], but the exact number depends on a range of factors, e.g. the depth and properties of the reservoir, and the cooling of the geothermal water.

 In all cases the energy used for the electrical submersible pump will to some extent be recovered as heat in the geothermal water.
-However, as a rough estimate, the heat losses in the well will correspond to the energy used for pumping, and thus 100 energy units are assumed available for district heating.
+However, as a rough estimate, the heat losses in the well will correspond to the energy used for pumping, and thus 100 energy units are assumed available for DH.

 Figure 5: Example of a system with an electric heat pump.
-The COP of the electric heat pump is approximately 4.6 and the COP of the total system is approximately 4.7.
+The COP of the electric heat pump is approximately 4.6 and the total efficiency (COP) of the system is approximately 4.7.

-Electric heat pumps can extract more geothermal energy than absorption heat pumps.
-They may cool the geothermal water below the approx. 10-20°C obtainable, using absorption heat pumps and their drive energy constitute a smaller part of the heat output.
+As shown in Figure 5, electric heat pumps can extract relatively more geothermal energy than absorption heat pumps as their drive energy constitute a smaller part of the heat output.